jhadev/bamazon/README.md

 ### A Node.js CLI app using mySQL
 ----
-### Users can place orders through the command line  on bamazon and the database will update to reflect the changes that have been made.
+### Customers can place orders through the command line on bamazon and the database will update to reflect the changes that have been made.

+### Managers can log into the manager app and use the Manager Control Panel to view all products, view low inventory, add more inventory to current items, and add new items into inventory.

 ### requires
 [mySQL](https://www.npmjs.com/package/mysql)